 Order: Set the order in which your Config- Parameters are shown in the case that you have more than one.

 public static String [IdentifierToCall] = "[ModuleName]_[IdentifierYouLike]".
 The identifier on the left part is the name by which you will call the default-value from the module-code.
 The right part is used by ApiOmat for the internal localisation of the default-value.
 It is important to follow the convention that it must start with the module-name and an underscore.
 You can customize the part after the underscore as you like.
 The example below clarifies this expalanation.

 datatype = Type.NUMBER,

 "This is the default price of every new grocery"

 Now that you have set the Config-Parameter, upload your module-code so that your changes are synchronized.

-Inside the dashboard, you can now access the configuration of your module by clicking on the module-name like so:
+Inside the dashboard, you can now access the configuration of your module by clicking on the dots besides the module version:

 Now the Configuration-Panel opens.
 Set the default-price you like!